dschadow/Java-Web-Security/README.md

 **Requirements:** Apache Tomcat, Webbrowser

 ###Ch08_CSRF
 Web application showing Cross-Site Request Forgery (CSRF) with GET and POST requests and how to protect forms with an anti CSRF token.
+All requests on the **Unprotected Requests** page are successful and reach the backend as a normal request.
+The Protected Requests page contains successful (with token) and unsuccessful (without token) requests; only the valid requests are processed in the backend.

 **Requirements:** Apache Tomcat, Webbrowser